SurenMar/travel-breeze/README.md

 - **Destination**: Stores location names, coordinates, and a foreign key to the user.
 - **MonthlyWeather**: Contains 12 records per destination (one for each month) with weather averages, and a foreign key to destination.

----

 ## 🎨 Frontend Overview

 - **HTML / Django Templates**: Utilizes template inheritance, dynamic content rendering, and Django forms.
-- **Tailwind CSS**: Provides modern utility-first styling with responsive layouts.
+- **Tailwind CSS**: Provides modern styling with responsive layouts.
-- **JavaScript**: Handles interactive map logic and dynamic communication with Django views (AJAX-style updates).
+- **JavaScript**: Handles map and button functionality with dynamic communication with Django views.
 - **Leaflet.js**: Renders the world map and handles marker logic.
-- **Plotly.js**: Displays dynamic charts for monthly weather trends.

----

 ## 📌 Notes

-- The frontend design and styling were initially generated using GenAI and then refined manually.
+- The frontend styling was initially generated using GenAI and then refined manually.
-- The project prioritizes clean UI/UX, performance, and modularity in both frontend and backend development.
+- This website as not been deployed.